MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ioleobjectimpl-class.md

 #### <a name="parameters"></a>Parametri
  `T`
- La classe derivata da `IOleObjectImpl`.
+ La classe, derivata da `IOleObjectImpl`.

 ## <a name="members"></a>Membri